cd-at-willamette/ps1karel/README.md

 # Problem Set 1

 To see the instructions for this assignment, download the files and open "ps1.html" in your web browser, such as Firefox, Chrome, Edge, or Safari.
+Double-clicking the file should work.

 ## Additional Notes:
 The guide has all the basic instructions, but here are some additional guidelines.